 The Reverend George W. Wyer became rector of St. Paul’s in early 1974 and served until his retirement on February 1, 1993.
 The Children’s Chapel was dedicated to the Reverend Wyer in appreciation for his work with the youth of St. Paul’s.

 In 1993, the Reverend H. Miller Hunter, Jr. accepted the call from St. Paul’s and became Rector in early 1994.
 Under Miller’s guidance the church undertook the most extensive expansion program since construction of the present building in 1868.
-Funds from an anonymous bequest made possible the purchase and renovation of the adjacent property, Kirklea, the former home of Archdeacon Neve.
-This now houses the church offices and meeting spaces.
-On September 7, 1997, Bishop Robert Atkinson visited St. Paul’s and officiated at the dedication of Kirklea and at the groundbreaking ceremony for the new Parish Hall, which was dedicated in October 1998, the 160th anniversary of the parish.
+Funds from an anonymous bequest made possible the purchase of the adjacent property, Kirklea, the former home of Archdeacon Neve to house the church offices.
+On September 7, 1997, Bishop Robert Atkinson visited St. Paul’s and officiated at the dedication of Kirklea and at the groundbreaking ceremony for the new Parish Hall and classrooms, which was dedicated in October 1998, the 160th anniversary of the parish.

 The Rev. Dr. Eric J. Liles served as Rector from April 8, 2012 to June 25, 2017.
 The Very Rev. Zachary Fleetwood served as Interim Rector from August 29, 2017 to September 23, 2018.
 During their tenures, Kirklea, the century-old house that serves as the church offices, was completely renovated and restored.